 The Master’s Innovations

-Much of Leonardo da Vinci’s work was destroyed or lost, so his highly progressive ideas survived only in manuscripts and his drawings.
+Much of Leonardo da Vinci’s works were destroyed or lost, so his highly progressive ideas survived only in manuscripts and his drawings.
 The artist worked with various materials such as metal point, watercolor, pen and ink – he often used special kind of ink made from iron salts and oak galls, and red and black chalks.
-The layers of each work were closely analyzed with the use of non-invasive techniques, infrared reflectography ultraviolet imaging, and X-ray fluorescence.
+The layers of each work were closely analyzed with the use of non-invasive techniques, infrared reflectography, ultraviolet imaging, and X-ray fluorescence.

 Therefore, the selection of these works is expected to reveal details concerning Leonardo’s creative process and working methods.
 Head of Prints and Drawings, Royal Collection Trust Martin Clayton, explained the importance of these exhibitions: